ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-5-vsrx-gateway.hidden.md

    <img src="images/solution-vmware-onboarding-hidden/order-vsrx/vcs-infra-page.png" alt="Architecture" style="zoom:67%;" />

 1. Scroll down and under network interface expand private VLAN.
 You will see a field named primary route which will have a value like bcr01a.wdc07 in the example below.
-This designates that the VCS cluster is in Washington DC 07, POD 1. <u>Take note of this information as is will be needed for the vSRX order</u>.
+This designates that the VCS cluster is in Washington DC 07, POD 1. <u>Take note of this information as it will be needed for the vSRX order</u>.

    <img src="images/solution-vmware-onboarding-hidden/order-vsrx/network-interface.png" alt="Architecture" style="zoom:67%;" />